UfoCom: Awards

 Since 2005, a number of UfoCom members and implemented activities were nominated for the Kosmopoisk annual award.

-In 2007, two UfoCom volunteers were awarded diplomas from March for Parks, held by the Russian Biodiversity Conservation center's international environmental programme (the first time in post-USSR history members of ufological communities received award for nature protection activities).
+In 2007, two UfoCom volunteers were awarded diplomas from March for Parks, held by the Russian Biodiversity Conservation center's international environmental programme (the first time in post-USSR history members of ufological communities received awards for nature protection activities).

 Media coverage

 UfoCom collects and makes available for research a library of various literature devoted to anomalous phenomena, including rare items.

 For promoting research and their results, a periodical newspaper, Anatomy of Phenomena, is published on a non-commercial basis.